Creating Your Ad

 1.)
 A compelling image/logo

 2.)
 A unique, emotionally charged headline

-Try to keep your copy length to 7 words or less.
-The fewer words there are, the greater the chance they’ll understand, retain, and recall your message.
+Try to keep your copy length to 7-10 words or less.
+The fewer words there are, the greater the chance customers understand, retain, and recall your message.

 GET TO THE POINT: Laser focus on a single key objective.
 You’ve only got seconds to convey your message, which means there's no time to list multiple features, a lengthy mission statement, or all-inclusive contact information.
 List a phone number and/or website, and they'll get the rest of the info when they call/visit you online.
 Focus your design on a single objective.
 Make one point with IMPACT!

 COLORS: Choosing the right colors can make or break an advertising campaign.
 Not only do the proper colors make a billboard more noticeable, but they also make it easier to read (which improves recall).
 Choose bold colors with high contrast in both hue and value.
 Contrasting colors are viewed well from great distances, while softer colors with low contrast will blend together and obscure your message.

 With an average viewing time of about 7 seconds, passersby don't have enough time to try and decipher the text and receive the full impact of the ad.
 Black text over a yellow or white background is the easiest to read.
 Here is a handy chart.